-There are also several different types of quality Pashmina available in Nepal and price varies accordingly.
-Examples include cashmere with silk woven into it for embroidery (expensive) or Nylon woven into the material (cheap).
+There are also several different types of quality pashmina available in Nepal and the price varies accordingly.
+Examples include cashmere with silk woven into it for embroidery (expensive) or nylon woven into the material (cheap).

 The most common type of cashmere souvenir are scarves and ladies shawls.

 .As a tourist the best place to find cashmere in Nepal to purchase for a souvenir is Thamel.
 Though the prices will start quite high so bargain hard.
 For larger purchases go directly to the factories.
 The streets off New Road also offer some cashmere.
 Bhaktapur also has several stores.
 Learning some Nepalese will help.

 Both Kathmandu and Pokhara are filled with trekking stores selling anything from sleeping bags to summit jackets and water filters.

 Most of the trekking gear you will see is fake.
 That does not mean it's bad it just means the original manufacturer did not produce it.

 Trekking clothing is often made within the Kathmandu valley from the same material the branded manufacturers buy in China.
 Quality of build is what you should look out for.

 Popular brands that are copied are North Face, Mammut and Mountain Hardware clothing ranges.
 Check to see if the stitching is strong.
 Pull at it hard.
 Check to see if the labels are spelled correctly.
 Often the fakes have misspellings.